microsoft/bedrock/docs/single-cluster.md

 You can reuse the common infrastructure components for multiple clusters.

-## Deplying Azure Single Cluster with Keyvault:
+## Deploying Azure Single Cluster with Keyvault:

 Now that we have common infrastructure components in place, we are ready to deploy AKS cluster using Bedrock Azure Single Cluster with Keyvault environment.
 The `azure-single-keyvault` environment deploys a single production level AKS cluster configured with Flux and Azure Keyvault.